 Compensation Principles How we achieve these principles Market Competitive " Competitive base pay ranges are designed to target market median with flexibility to recognize individual performance, experience and contribution. " Total compensation is targeted to market median for achieving median performance.
-Actual total compensation varies as appropriate to reflect individual and Company performance. " Market is defined using a combination of published industry survey sources (representing similar size and scope) and a proxy peer group of publicly-traded banks similar in size as asset types are reviewed annually.
-In addition, such analysis considers the Company's growing Fintech presence as its transportation payments business continues to expand in this area.
-Performance-Based " Annual cash incentive opportunities under our Annual Incentive Program ("AIP") tied to performance under financial metrics that align with key strategic objectives including overall financial returns (Earnings Per Share), proper risk management incentives, including preservation of credit quality (Non-Performing Asset and Net Charge-Off Goals), and consideration of performance in employee engagement and customer satisfaction. " Equity compensation awards to our NEO's under our long-term incentive program ("LTIP") consist of 50% performance-based restricted stock units based on the Company's relative total stockholder return, 25% time vested restricted stock and 25% time vested stock options.
-Culture of Ownership Stock ownership guidelines encourage significant ownership by directors and executive officers.
+Actual total compensation varies as appropriate to reflect individual and Company performance. " Market is defined using a combination of published industry survey sources (representing similar size and scope) and proxy peer groups of both (i) publicly-traded banks similar in size and asset types and (ii) fintech peers in industries that align with the Company's growing presence as a payments network for the transportation industry, which are reviewed annually.
+Performance-Based " Annual cash incentive opportunities under our Annual Incentive Program ("AIP") tied to performance under financial metrics that align with key strategic objectives including overall financial returns (Earnings Per Share), progress on key strategic initiatives, including (i) end of year annualized payment volume and (ii) on-boarded factor integration market share for the Company's TriumphPay payments platform, as well as execution for each executive on individual performance objectives. " Equity compensation awards to our NEO's under our long-term incentive program ("LTIP") consisting of 50% performance-based restricted stock units based on the Company's relative total stockholder return against two peer groups (one banking and fintech), 25% time vested restricted stock units and 25% time vested stock options.
+Culture of Ownership " Stock ownership guidelines encourage significant ownership by directors and executive officers.
 Long-Term Focus " Long-term equity compensation and vesting requirements align rewards with time horizon of potential risk.

-The table below summarizes the purpose/objective of each compensation component used in our 2020 program.
+The table below summarizes the purpose/objective of each compensation component used in our 2022 program.

 Compensation Component Purpose/Objective Base Salary " Provides a competitive level of fixed income based on role; targets market median.
-Annual Incentive Program Motivates and rewards executives for performance of key objectives in support of our overall strategic plan; Includes risk mitigation/credit quality metrics (Non-Performing Asset and Net Charge Off targets) as a meaningful portion of total opportunity; " Includes incentives promoting focus on employee engagement and customer satisfaction; and " Rewards vary based on performance (higher performance will result in above market median pay; lower performance will result in below market median pay).
-Equity Awards/ Aligns executive interests with stockholders through equity based compensation; Long-Term Incentive Program " Rewards long-term stockholder value creation; and " Multiple year vesting encourages retention.
+Annual Incentive Program " Motivates and rewards executives for performance of key objectives in support of our overall strategic plan; " Includes both financial goals and goals tied to strategic progress in the Company's transportation and payments businesses; and " Rewards vary based on performance (higher performance will result in above market median pay; lower performance will result in below market median pay).
+Equity Awards/ Long-Term Incentive Program " Aligns executive interests with stockholders through equity based compensation; " Rewards long-term stockholder value creation; and " Multiple year vesting encourages retention.
 Other Benefits " Provides a base level of competitive benefits consistent with similarly situated executive talent.
 Employment Agreements " Provides employment security to key executives; and " Focuses executives on transactions in best interest of stockholders, regardless of impact such transactions may have on the executive's employment.